-Picton is a small coastal town at the north-eastern tip of south island, with a palm-tree fringed harborside, surrounded by hills and mountains in the distance.
-Downtown is sleepy but there is quaint shopping and some great cycle paths if you want to rent a bike.
+Picton is a small coastal town at the northeastern tip of the south island, with a palm-tree fringed harborside, surrounded by hills and mountains in the distance.
+Downtown is sleepy, but there are quaint shopping and some great cycle paths if you want to rent a bike.

 Cruise Day 11: Napier, New Zealand

-Walking down Marine Parade in Napier after your ship has docked, you would be forgiven in thinking you were in South Beach, Miami.
-Napier is a fantastic example of art deco style.
+Walking down Marine Parade in Napier after your ship has docked, you would be forgiven for thinking you were in South Beach, Miami.
+Napier is a fantastic example of the art deco style.
 The town was rebuilt after an earthquake in 1931 destroyed the city.
-Enjoy the architecture, the wide boulevard and the charismatic locals running trendy boutiques and cafés.
+Enjoy the architecture, the wide boulevard, and the charismatic locals running trendy boutiques and cafés.

-We recommend that you combine a trip to the town with a bus excursion to one of Napiers beautiful wine districts.
-If joining a group tour isn’t your thing, then the best way to experience the landscape if by renting a bike and cycling through wine country, following the Tukituki River.
+We recommend that you combine a trip to the town with a bus excursion to one of Napier’s beautiful wine districts.
+If joining a group tour isn’t your thing, then the best way to experience the landscape is by renting a bike and cycling through wine country, following the Tukituki River.

 Cruise Day 12: Tauranga, New Zealand

 Choosing how to spend your day in Tauranga will be a challenge.
-There isn’t time to do it all, however everything is worth seeing.
-It is quite simply a fantastic stop on your itinerary.
+There isn’t time to do it all.
+However, everything is worth seeing.
+It is quite simply a great stop on your itinerary.

-A favorite way to spend a day is discovering the maori culture and the stunning landscape – nature and culture all in a day.
-To do this, we recommend a tour that takes you to Rotorua where you can take in the sights of Mount Maunganui and the Sulphur Bay Hot Springs on lake Rotorua.
+A favorite way to spend a day is to discover the Maori culture and the stunning landscape – nature and culture all day.
+To do this, we recommend a tour that takes you to Rotorua, where you can take in the sights of Mount Maunganui and the Sulphur Bay Hot Springs on lake Rotorua.

 Tauranga is also famous for being one of the locations where Lord of the Rings was filmed.
-You can imerse yourself in the mythical world that is Middle Earth and visit the set of Hobbiton which has become a busy hit with tourists.
+You can immerse yourself in the mythical world that is Middle Earth and visit the set of Hobbiton, which has become a busy hit with tourists.

-Visiting this small city you will feel how liveable it really is.
-With a wide, sandy beach, plenty of shopping, and an abundance of sunshine, you could in fact just enjoy a day at the beach.
-If you become restless rent a kayak or stroll the boardwalk into town for lunch at one of the local eateries.
+Visiting this small city, you will feel how liveable it is.
+With a wide, sandy beach, plenty of shopping, and an abundance of sunshine, you could enjoy a day at the beach if you become restless, rent a kayak or stroll the boardwalk into town for lunch at one of the local eateries.

 Cruise Day 13: Arrival in Auckland, New Zealand

-Last by no means least your cruise ship with dock in Auckland.
+Last, by no means least, your cruise ship with a dock in Auckland.
 What a way to finish off your vacation.
 We love this city.

-After disembarking head for the taxi area, clearly signposted by the dock.
-The port is located quite close to the city centre and if you have booked one of our recommended hotels then the journey will not take more than about 20 minutes.
+After disembarking, head for the taxi area, clearly signposted by the dock.
+The port is located quite close to the city center, and if you have booked one of our recommended hotels, the journey will not take more than 20 minutes.

-You may not be able to check into your hotel room immediately (often checkin is around 2pm) but ask at reception if your room is ready.
-If not, leave your luggage in the care of the concierge and head out for a tour of the town by foot.
+You may not be able to check into your hotel room immediately (often check-in is around 2 pm) but ask reception if your room is ready.
+If not, leave your luggage in the care of the concierge and head out for a town tour on foot.

 - Auckland Waitemata Harbour, Mount Eden, Auckland waterfront, Sky Tower